mulesoft-assets/template-sfdc2db-user-broadcast/README.md

 ## Running on CloudHub <a name="runoncloudhub"/>

 While [creating your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) (Or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.

-Once your app is all set and started, there is no need to do anything else.
-Every time a User is created or modified, it will be automatically synchronised to SFDC Org B as long as it has an Email.
+Follow other steps defined [here](#runonpremise) and once your app is all set and started, there is no need to do anything else.
+Every time a User is created or modified, it will be automatically synchronised to supplied database table as long as it has an Email.

 ## Properties to be configured (With examples) <a name="propertiestobeconfigured"/>
 In order to use this Template you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
 Detail list with examples:

 ### Application configuration